Computation of Optical Refractive Index Structure Parameter from its Statistical Definition Using Radiosonde Data: Introduction

 \section{Introduction}

-Earth to satellite optical communications and ground-based optical astronomy share a common interest: the characterization of atmospheric effects on the propagation of optical waves.
-Scintillation is one of these effects and arises from random fluctuations of the refractive index due to atmospheric turbulence.
+Earth-to-satellite optical communications and ground-based optical astronomy share a common interest: the characterization of atmospheric effects on the propagation of optical waves.
+Optical turbulence is one of these effects and arises from random fluctuations of the refractive index due to atmospheric turbulence.
 This phenomenon is behind the twinkling of stars and the need for adaptive optics to correct optical observations.

-Optical scintillation has been studied by astronomers for more than 40 years and numerous models have been designed~\cite{roddier1981v}.
-Today's optical communication engineers could therefore rely on such background.
-However, there is one important challenge: most optical scintillation models have been designed for locations on Earth where optical telescopes have been built, i.e. locations that benefit from particular conditions such as reduced atmospheric turbulence effects (e.g. good seeing).
-This does not reflect the atmospheric conditions that ground sites selected for building an optical communication terminal could experience~\cite{de2018preliminary}.
+It has been studied by astronomers for more than 40 years and numerous models have been designed~\cite{roddier1981v}.
+However, one should be cautious when applying these models to optical communication sites since atmospheric conditions different than at astronomical sites are expected~\cite{de2018preliminary}.
 Hence, extra work on this topic is needed.

-Commonly, engineers are interested in the scintillation effects on the received electromagnetic waves, such as the scintillation index $\sigma_I^2$ or the variance of the log-amplitude fluctuations $\sigma_\chi^2$.
+Commonly, electro-optical engineers are interested in the scintillation effects on the received electromagnetic waves, such as the scintillation index $\sigma_I^2$ or the variance of the log-amplitude fluctuations $\sigma_\chi^2$.
 Under some hypotheses, they directly depend on the refractive index structure parameter $C_n^2$ through analytical expressions \cite{tatarskii1971effects,ishimaru1978wave,andrews2005}. $C_n^2$ is a parameter that describes the intensity of atmospheric refractive index fluctuations and its knowledge enables to perform flexible scheduling or ground site selection (e.g. by avoiding hours or areas with large turbulence).
-It is also of particular interest for adaptive optics and for the design of optical communication systems.

-$C_n^2$ varies with time (hours of the day and seasons), as well as with space: it depends on the location on Earth and on the altitude.
-The altitude dependence of $C_n^2$ leads to $C_n^2$ profiles, which are interesting for ground to satellite communications crossing the whole atmosphere.
+It is also of particular interest for adaptive optics and for the design of optical communication systems. $C_n^2$ varies with time (hours of the day and seasons), as well as with space: it depends on the location on Earth and on the altitude.
+The altitude dependence of $C_n^2$ leads to $C_n^2$ profiles, which are interesting for ground-to-satellite communications crossing the whole atmosphere.